ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/introduction-to-flakes.md

 :warning: However, it's important to note that **Flakes is still an experimental feature**.
 Some issues persist, and there is a possibility of introducing breaking changes during the stabilization process.
 The extent of these breaking changes remains uncertain.

 Overall, I strongly recommend everyone to use Flakes, especially since this book revolves around NixOS and Flakes.
 However, it's crucial to be prepared for potential problems that may arise due to forthcoming breaking changes.

-## Nix Flakes and Classic Nix

-> Currently the New CLI is strongly bound to the Flakes feature(although there is aleardy a clear plan to split them now), so I will use the term "Flakes" to refer to the New CLI & Flakes feature in this book.

-Since the `nix-command` and `flakes` features are still experimental, the official documentation lacks detailed coverage, and the community's documentation on them is also scattered.
-From the perspective of reproducibility, ease of management, and maintenance, the classic Nix package structure and CLI are no longer recommended.
-Therefore, I will not delve into the usage of classic Nix.
-Beginners are advised to start with `nix-command` and `flakes` while disregarding any content related to classic Nix.

-The following are classic Nix commands and associated concepts that are no longer necessary after enabling `nix-command` and `flakes`.
-When searching for information, you can safely ignore them:

-1. `nix-channel`: `nix-channel` manages software package versions through stable/unstable/test channels, similar to other package management tools such as apt/yum/pacman.
-   1. In Flakes, the functionality of `nix-channel` is entirely replaced by the `inputs` section in `flake.nix`.
-2. `nix-env`: `nix-env` is a core command-line tool for classic Nix used to manage software packages in the user environment.
-   1. It installs packages from the data sources added by `nix-channel`, causing the installed package's version to be influenced by the channel.
-Packages installed with `nix-env` are not automatically recorded in Nix's declarative configuration and are completely independent of its control, making them challenging to reproduce on other machines.
-Therefore, it is not recommended to use this tool.
-   2. The corresponding command in Flakes is `nix profile`.
-Personally, I don't recommend it for beginners either.
-3. `nix-shell`: `nix-shell` creates a temporary shell environment, which is useful for development and testing.
-   1. In Flakes, this tool is divided into three sub-commands: `nix develop`, `nix shell`, and `nix run`.
-We will discuss these three commands in detail in the "[Development](../development/intro.md)" chapter.
-4. `nix-build`: `nix-build` builds Nix packages and places the build results in `/nix/store`, but it does not record them in Nix's declarative configuration.
-   1. In Flakes, `nix-build` is replaced by `nix build`.
-5. `nix-collect-garbage`: Garbage collection command used to clean up unused Store Objects in `/nix/store`.
-   1. There is a smimilar command in Flakes, `nix store gc`, but it do not clean the profile generations.
-6. And other less commonly used commands are not listed here.
-   1. You can refer to the detailed command comparison list in [Try to explain nix commands](https://qiita.com/Sumi-Sumi/items/6de9ee7aab10bc0dbead?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en).

-> NOTE: `nix-env -qa` may still be useful in some cases, as it returns all packages installed in the system.

 ## Flakes Tutorials